General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Queen Elizabeth II is the longest reigning monarch of the UK, followed by Queen Victoria – but who is third?
+- Queen Elizabeth II is the longest reigning monarch of the UK, adopted by Queen Victoria – however who’s third?

-- Which two houses were involved in the War of the Roses?
+- Which two homes had been concerned within the Battle of the Roses?

-- Divorced, beheaded, died, divorced, beheaded, survived – who was Henry VIII’s last wife?
+- Divorced, beheaded, died, divorced, beheaded, survived – who was Henry VIII’s final spouse?

-- Which year did the European Union first introduce the Euro as currency?
+- Which 12 months did the European Union first introduce the Euro as forex?

 Answers